bharathsp/claude-desktop-fastmcp-tools/README.md

 ### Step 3: Restart Claude Desktop

 Fully quit and reopen Claude Desktop.
-You should see a hammer/tools icon indicating the MCP server is connected.
+You should see a tools icon when the MCP server is connected.

 ### Step 4: Verify in Claude